Transport in India: Monorail

 Monorail is generally considered as a feeder system for metro trains in India.
 In 2004, monorail was first proposed for Kolkata.
 But, later the idea was put on hold due to lack of funds and infeasibility.
-The Mumbai Monorail, which started in 2014, is the first operational monorail network in India (excluding the Skybus Metro) since the Patiala State Monorail Trainways closed in 1927.
+The Mumbai Monorail, which started in 2014, is the first and only operational monorail network in India (excluding the Skybus Metro) since the Patiala State Monorail Trainways closed in 1927.

 Monorail systems were also planned in Chennai, Kolkata, Allahabad, Bengaluru, Delhi, Indore, Kanpur, Navi Mumbai, Patna, Pune, Ahmedabad, Aizawl, Bhubaneswar, Jodhpur, Kota, Nagpur and Nashik.